He blasted out the door with the force of a rocket leaving the bounds of earth.

 Rocks flew as he hit the gas pedal to speed out of the driveway.

 The screen door now had the bottom broken out and hung by one hinge.
-The front door knob had left a hold in the wall when he threw it open.
+The front door knob had left a hole in the wall when he threw it open.
 I stood shaking; the phone to my ear waiting for 911 to pick up.

 The person I was calling the police about was my own son.
 I feared for him and for others in his way.
 He was suffering a psychotic rage, and it seemed that even an armored wall couldn’t stop him.
 I was trying to hold back tears.
 They spilled over my eyelids anyway.